A vast landscape featuring wind turbines, surrounded by green fields and dense forests under a clear sky.

 RWE contributes to achieving the goals of the Paris Agreement

-With the Paris Agreement at COP 21 in December 2015, almost all countries worldwide committed themselves to jointly limiting the global temperature increase to well below 2 degrees Celsius compared to pre-industrial levels and to pursue efforts to limit warming to less than 1.5 degrees Celsius.
-To this end, the states have made national reduction pledges.
+With the Paris Agreement in December 2015, almost all countries worldwide committed themselves to jointly limiting the global temperature increase to well below 2 degrees Celsius compared to pre-industrial levels and to pursue efforts to limit warming to less than 1.5 degrees Celsius.
 The European Union has committed itself to reducing greenhouse gas emissions by at least 40% by 2030 compared with the base year 1990.
 RWE is making an important contribution by pressing ahead with the expansion of renewable energies.
 Our ambitious climate protection targets go beyond those set by the EU and our core markets.
-Since December 2020, RWE's climate targets for 2030 have been scientifically certified as consistent with a "well below 2 degree" scenario.
-RWE is thus one of the few electricity producers worldwide with such Science-based Targets.
+RWE's climate targets for 2030 and 2040 have been certified by the Science Based Targets Initiative as being in line with the goals of the Paris Climate Agreement.
+RWE is thus one of the few electricity producers worldwide with such ambitious targets for reducing emissions.

 Cutting other emissions